The complete TCPA express written consent checklist

 TCPA express written consent example

-Eric J. Troutman of the Troutman Amin, LLP and TCPAWorld.com offers a great TCPA express written consent example with his “Troutman Amin Fifteen” template.
+Eric J. Troutman of the Troutman Amin, LLP and TCPAWorld.com offers a robust TCPA express written consent example with his “Troutman Amin Fifteen” template.

 The Troutman Amin Fifteen: Examples of TCPA express written consent